Adrian-Samoticha/flutter_manual_widget_tester/README.md

 }
 ```

 Now, to manually test this `CustomList` widget, we can use the `ManualWidgetTester` provided by this package.
-To do so, make sure your `MyApp` class’ `MyHomePage` builds a `ManualWidgetTester` like this:
+To do so, make sure your `MyApp` class’ `MyHomePage` builds a `ManualWidgetTester` like so:

 ```dart
 void main() {